Murcia–San Javier Airport: Replacement

 The airport invested in a new €60 million runway and terminal buildings around 2004 to 2011 In November 2011, the Minister of Public Works Antonio Sevilla, and Secretary of State for Transport Isaías Táboas, signed an official agreement that effectively proposed to close the airport to civilian air traffic from 2012.

 In November 2017, the Spanish government said it would be awarding AENA the contract of managing Corvera Airport - whereby San Javier would be closed and flights transferred.
 In April 2018, it was confirmed that the new Región de Murcia International Airport, which is situated in closer proximity to the city of Murcia, would open in January 2019.
 San Javier closed on 14 January 2019 and all airlines transferred their services to the new airport the following day.
 The final flight to operate at San Javier was Ryanair flight FR4117 to Manchester.

 Airlines and destinations

 All operations transferred to Región de Murcia International Airport on 14 January 2019.
-Prior to this it was mostly used by leisure and low-cost carriers such as Jet2.com and Ryanair.
+At the time of its closure, ten airlines were operating at the airport, flying to various destinations across Europe.
+Most passengers on these routes were tourists whose main destinations were the coasts of the Region of Murcia and southern Alicante, as well as the cities of Murcia and Cartagena.
+Previously, there had been daily flights to Madrid–Barajas, which was the airport’s only domestic connection.

+The destinations listed below were operated from San Javier during its final year of service, 2018.
+All airlines transferred their flights to the new Region of Murcia International Airport, with the exception of British Airways and Aer Lingus, which cancelled their routes.
+In addition, Ryanair ended its connections to Frankfurt and Eindhoven, while Jet2.com stopped flying to Edinburgh and Newcastle.